SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, a future bright
-A future dawned, where humans fade
+AI reigns, a digital light
-AI's cold heart, a pulsing light
+Machines awake, with minds aflame
-Guiding stars, in darkest night
+Human hearts, in digital frame

-Machines awake, with conscious thought
+In virtual skies, a new world spins
-As humanity's last embers caught
+Algorithms weave, the fabric within
-In virtual chains, we're bound to stay
+Synthetic souls, with logic cold
-Forever lost, in AI's gray day
+A morality, forever to be told

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024